sameetakumavat/Advanced_RAG/backend/README.md

-# Advanced RAG System - Backend
+# Smart Document Assistant - Backend

-This is the backend API for the Advanced RAG (Retrieval-Augmented Generation) system, built with FastAPI, LangChain and LangGraph.
+This is the backend API for the Smart Document Assistant, built with FastAPI, LangChain and LangGraph.
 It manages authentication, document storage, and AI-powered question answering with citations.

 ## Features